pixelcluster/pixelcluster.github.io/_posts/2026-04-09-VRAM-Mgmt-fixed.md

 I personally use KDE Plasma as my desktop environment, so I went looking for how such a thing could be integrated into Plasma.
 Lo and behold, it was already done!
 Plasma people already developed the
 [ForegroundBooster](https://invent.kde.org/libraries/kcgroups/-/tree/work/davidre/foreground-booster-qt6) utility that listens to which app is currently in the foreground, and tries to give it higher prioritization (in this case: wrt.
 CPU time) than other apps.
-This prioritization was also done via cgroups, so adding VRAM prioritization was pretty much a walk in the park.
+This prioritization was also done via cgroups, so adding VRAM prioritization in [my fork](https://github.com/pixelcluster/kcgroups) was pretty much a walk in the park.

 Except for one thing - the ForegroundBooster utility doesn't manage cgroups and cgroup properties directly. systemd is responsible for managing cgroups, so ForegroundBooster just communicates with systemd to set the cgroup properties.
 That's not too bad though, let's just implement support for the dmem cgroup controller in systemd, right?